-Researchers say the best age for a woman to start a diet is 32.
+Researchers say the best age for a woman to find a nutritional routine that works for them is at 32.
 (Apparently because your 20s are all about letting loose, and once you hit your 40s you start caring less about your appearance and embracing middle age.)

 “One of the most important things women can do is find an exercise they enjoy, as that’s what they’ll stick with the longest,” says fitness instructor Samira Shuruk.
 “We’re always hearing ‘you need cardio,’ ‘you need weights,’ ‘you need this latest fad,’ but none of those things matter if you don’t stick with it.”